RajGupta17/Eklavya_MazeBlaze-v2/Concepts/Terminologies/Oprical Encoders/Optical-Encoders.md

 ![image](https://www.encoder.com/hs-fs/hubfs/articles/what-is-an-encoder/rotary-encoder-exploded-rendering_1080x608.jpg?width=2160&name=rotary-encoder-exploded-rendering_1080x608.jpg)

-## Broken down in steps, this is how an optical encoder provides motion feedback information:
+## Steps on how an optical encoder provides motion feedback information:

 1. A beam of light emitted from an LED passes through a Code Disk, a transparent disk patterned with opaque lines (much like the spokes on a bike wheel).
 2. The light beam is picked up by a Photodetector Assembly, also called a photodiode array or a photosensor.